chlab/ontapper/README.md

 Alternative taplist for http://ontapbern.ch

-This is a project to play around with Svelte, Tailwind and Azure Static Web Apps.
+This is a project to play around with Svelte, Tailwind, Firebase and Azure Static Web Apps.

 It's deployed at https://kind-sky-0e327e803.azurestaticapps.net/